ltatakis/ltatakis.github.io/_posts/2018-10-31-halloween-chaos-engineering.markdown

 - Downtime is really expensive
 - Our dependencies will fail
-- Pager fatigue for John and Marcus
+- Pager fatigue
 - Reveal weak points in your systems

 # Prerequisites

-1. Dashboard and metrics (New Relic, Kibana) ✅
+1. Dashboard and metrics (New Relic, Kibana)
-2. Alerting ✅
+2. Alerting
-3. What is our cost per hour of outage? ❓
+3. What is our cost per hour of outage?

 # Principles of Chaos Engineering ([http://principlesofchaos.org](http://principlesofchaos.org/) )